 - Median home price: $725,000

 Medford is to Somerville what Arlington is to Cambridge — an overflow option that’s a desirable community in its own right.
-It shares Tufts with Somerville and keeps you very close to the city, but there are more residential neighborhoods (Brooks Estate is positively idyllic) and gorgeous outdoor spaces including the Mystic Lakes (with swimming and boating programs) and the Fells Reservation.
+It shares Tufts with Somerville and keeps you very close to the city, but there are more residential neighborhoods (Brooks Estate is positively idyllic) and gorgeous outdoor spaces including the Mystic Lakes (with swimming and boating programs), Wright’s Pond, and the 2,575-acre Middlesex Fells Reservation.

 - Median home price: $688,000

 We had our hearts set on JP when we were house hunting a decade ago.
 Unfortunately, so did everyone else, and everything we looked at spiraled out of our price range.
 There’s a reason prices never really dipped here during or after the recession: It’s got Orange Line and bike path access to downtown; the beautiful Jamaica Pond, Olmsted Park, and Arnold Arboretum, all jewels of Boston’s Emerald Necklace; a lively, walkable stretch of small shops, bars, and restaurants along Centre Street; and free-spirited ethos that celebrates diversity and community.